IBMStreams/streamsx.messagehub/README.md

 ## Documentation

-The toolkit documentation, including details on ways to configure the toolkit to connect to MessageHub can be found here: [COMING SOON!]()
+The toolkit documentation, including details on ways to configure the toolkit to connect to MessageHub can be found here: [https://ibmstreams.github.io/streamsx.messagehub/](https://ibmstreams.github.io/streamsx.messagehub/)

 ## Build